Weird Deliveries Keeps Eagle Couriers In The Headlines

 Eagle Couriers are Scotland’s leading independent courier company, operating a fleet of vehicles to fulfil our client’s requirements, locally, in Scotland, throught the UK and across the world.

-The full article appeared on the STV Edinburgh website as was obtained as part of a PR campaign carried out on behalf of the Eagle Couriers by Holyrood Partnership.
+The full article appeared on the STV Edinburgh website as was obtained as part of a PR campaign carried out on behalf of the Eagle Couriers by Holyrood PR.